Postgres has two mechanisms for backups:

 - Logical backups contain the raw data in a more portable format (a set of SQL statements such as

 - Physical backups are a byte for byte backup of the data on disk.

-INSERTs).
-You can read further on the difference between physical and logical backups here.
+Read more about the difference between and logical and physical backups here.

-Backups are provided for a rolling 10 day period.
-If you need a longer backup time, you can use the fork feature to create individual backup snapshots.
-Talk to customer success if you need additional considerations with backups.
+If you require a longer retention time, you can use the fork feature to create individual backup snapshots.
+Contact support if you’d like to discuss additional considerations with backups.